Adamados/OpenWRT-new-device-notification-via-MQTT-OpenWRT-21.02-/README.md

 ```
 #!/bin/sh

-# script to detect new dhcp lease

-# this will be called by dnsmasq everytime a new device is connected
-# with the following arguments
+# this will be called by dnsmasq everytime a new device is connected with the following arguments
 # $1 = add | old
 # $2 = mac address
 # $3 = ip address